mwafyy/AI-ML-Colab-Projects/project1-game-of-thrones-survival-prediction/notes.md

-# 🐉 Game of Thrones Survival Prediction
+🐉 Game of Thrones Survival Prediction

-## 📌 Project Overview
+📌 Project Overview
-This project predicts whether a character from the TV series **Game of Thrones** will survive or not, based on various attributes from the `character-predictions.csv` dataset (Kaggle).
+This project aims to predict whether a Game of Thrones character will survive or not based on features from the **character-predictions.csv** dataset (Kaggle).
-The dataset contains information about characters' house affiliations, titles, culture, and other features.
+The dataset contains attributes such as house affiliation, title, culture, and other numerical/categorical features that may influence the prediction.

----

-## 🎯 Objectives
+🎯 Objectives
 - Clean and preprocess the dataset for machine learning.
-- Perform **Exploratory Data Analysis (EDA)** to understand the data.
+- Perform in-depth Exploratory Data Analysis (EDA).
-- Engineer new features that improve model performance.
+- Engineer meaningful features to improve model accuracy.
-- Train and evaluate multiple classification models.
+- Build and evaluate multiple classification models.
-- Compare results and select the best-performing model.
+- Select the best-performing model based on evaluation metrics.

----

-## 📊 Steps & Methodology
+📊 Steps & Methodology

-1. **Data Cleaning**
+**1. Data Cleaning**
+- Removed irrelevant columns and kept useful identifiers for reference.
-   - Handle missing values.
+- Handled missing values (fill/drop/impute depending on the column).
-   - Remove irrelevant columns.
-   - Encode categorical variables.

-2. **Exploratory Data Analysis**
+- Encoded categorical variables using Label Encoding / One-Hot Encoding.

+**2. Exploratory Data Analysis (EDA)**
+- Checked class balance for survival vs. non-survival.
-   - Correlation analysis.
+- Correlation heatmaps and distribution plots for key features.
+- Identified patterns (e.g., some houses/cultures had lower survival rates).

+**3. Feature Engineering**
+- Created indicators for nobility, titles, and house importance.
-   - Distribution plots and histograms.
+- Extracted features like `Is_Main_House` and `Has_Title`.
-   - Insights into survival patterns.

-3. **Feature Engineering**
-   - Create new features based on domain knowledge.
-   - Scale/normalize numerical features.
+- Scaled numerical features using `StandardScaler` where appropriate.

-4. **Model Building**
+**4. Model Building**
-   - Logistic Regression
+- **Logistic Regression**
-   - K-Nearest Neighbors (KNN)
+- **K-Nearest Neighbors (KNN)**
-   - Artificial Neural Networks (ANN)
+- **Random Forest Classifier**
-   - Gradient Boosting Classifier
+- **Support Vector Classifier (SVC)**

-5. **Evaluation**
+- **XGBoost (XGBClassifier)**
+- **Artificial Neural Network (ANN)**

+**5. Evaluation**
-   - Accuracy, Precision, Recall, F1-score.
+- Metrics used: Accuracy, Precision, Recall, F1-score.
-   - Confusion matrix visualization.

----
+- Visualized confusion matrices to inspect false positives/negatives.
+- Compared models before and after feature engineering and tuning.

-## 🛠 Tools & Libraries
+🛠 Tools & Libraries
 - **Python**
-- **Pandas**, **NumPy**
+- **Pandas, NumPy**
-- **Matplotlib**, **Seaborn**
+- **Matplotlib, Seaborn**
 - **Scikit-learn**
+- **XGBoost**
 - **TensorFlow / Keras**

----

-## 📌 Results & Insights
+📌 Results & Insights
-- Certain houses had significantly lower survival rates.
+- **Model performance (summary):**
+  - Logistic Regression, Random Forest, **SVC**, XGBoost, and ANN achieved **F1-score = 1.0**.
+  - K-Nearest Neighbors (KNN) achieved **F1-score > 90%**.
+- Feature engineering and preprocessing had a strong positive impact on all models.
-- Title and culture were strong predictors of survival.
+- Certain houses and titles are strong predictors of survival.
-- ANN performed best after feature engineering and hyperparameter tuning.

----
+**⚠️ Note / Caution:****
+Perfect F1 (1.0) for multiple models can indicate either excellent separability or potential issues such as overfitting or data leakage.
+Recommended checks:
+- Validate using cross-validation and a held-out test set.
+- Verify there is no target leakage (features derived from the target).
+- Try stratified CV and report averaged metrics.

-## 📂 Files
+📂 Files
-- `game-of-thrones-survival.ipynb` → Main notebook with all steps.
+- `game-of-thrones-survival.ipynb` → Main notebook containing all processing, analysis, and modeling steps.
 - `notes.md` → This description file.

----

-## ✍ Author
+✍ Author
-**Mohamed Elmwafy**
+Mohamed Elmwafy